On the Double Copy for Spinning Matter: Two matter lines from the BCJ construction

 The gravitational amplitude $M_5^{(\frac{1}{2}\otimes\frac{1}{2},\frac{1}{2}\otimes\frac{1}{2})}$ can be computed from the double copy of the above numerators with their charge conjugated pairs, using the operation defined in \eqref{eq:doublestar-1-1}.
 The result, which we provide in the Mathematica ancillary notebook, is in complete agreement with the Feynman diagrammatic computation from the Lagrangian \eqref{eq:1212LAGRANGIAN}.

-On the classical side, although the classical limit of the previous numerators up to dipole order agrees with \eqref{spin1classical numerators} (with appropiate conjugated numerators), the classical amplitude $\langle M_5^{(\frac{1}{2}\otimes\frac{1}{2},\frac{1}{2}\otimes\frac{1}{2})}\rangle$ differs from $\langle M_5^{(0\otimes1,0\otimes1)}\rangle$.
-For instance, as the double copy for the former is symmetric in the numerators, the axion field does not couple to the matter lines, whereas for the latter it is unavoidably present.
+On the classical side, although the classical limit of these QCD numerators agrees with \eqref{spin1classical numerators} (with appropiate conjugated numerators and up to dipole order), it is clear that the double copy $\langle M_5^{(\frac{1}{2}\otimes\frac{1}{2},\frac{1}{2}\otimes\frac{1}{2})}\rangle$ differs from $\langle M_5^{(0\otimes1,0\otimes1)}\rangle$.
+For instance, as the double copy for the former is symmetric in the numerators the axion field has no radiative amplitude, whereas for the latter it is unavoidably present.